Your next sales demo is right around the corner.

 Use discovery questions before and during the demo to clarify important points and guide the demo in a way that presents more value to the prospect.

-Also, ‘why’ questions give you insight into the motivation behind the prospect’s responses.
+Also, ‘why’ questions give you insight into the motivation behind the prospect’s responses during a successful demo.
 Questions that compare to their current solution help them see its failings, while questions that activate the imagination show them the potential value of your product for their life and business.

 Questions are a powerful tool in a sales demo.
 Are you prepared to use them?